 with the inversion of the limiting processes justified by absolute convergence (hence the stricter requirement on ).

 which is convergent for all s, so holds by analytic continuation.
-Furthermore, the RHS is unchanged if s is changed to 1 − s.
+Furthermore, note by inspection that the RHS remains the same if s is replaced by 1 − s .
 Hence

 where the η-series is convergent (albeit non-absolutely) in the larger half-plane s > 0 (for a more detailed survey on the history of the functional equation, see e.g. Blagouchine[8][9]).

-Riemann also found a symmetric version of the functional equation applying to the xi-function:
+Riemann also found a symmetric version of the functional equation applying to the ξ-function:

 which satisfies: